Skip to main content

 ✍️ Note

-2. Your Snowflake account locator.
 Account locator information can be found in the Account Information section of your Snowflake instance:

 gif showing were to find your snowflake account locator

-3. Your Snowflake data share name.
-We'll provide you with a data share name to use in Snowflake.
 It will be in the format of crossbeam_share_{123} where 123 will be a unique number to your organization.
-You will enter this in the Shares tab in Snowflake.

-Managing your Snowflake Integration in Crossbeam
+Manage your Snowflake Integration in Crossbeam

-1. Pause the sync into Crossbeam
+• Pause the sync into Crossbeam

-2. Select which fields to sync into Crossbeam from Snowflake
+• Select which fields to sync into Crossbeam from Snowflake

-3. Remove the Snowflake connection
+• Remove the Snowflake connection

 Configuring your Snowflake Data Share

-In Snowflake, your shared database must contain a set of required tables and fields under a _CROSSBEAM schema We expect the following tables and fields to be shared with a share called CROSSBEAM_SHARE_{ID} (this ID is provided in the Crossbeam UI when connecting Snowflake - see above).
+We expect the following tables and fields to be shared with a share called CROSSBEAM_SHARE_{ID} (this ID is provided in the Crossbeam UI on the data source page when connecting Snowflake as a data source - see above).

 ❗️Important

-Capitalization counts here- be sure that _CROSSBEAM is in all caps!
+Capitalization counts here- be sure that _CROSSBEAM is in ALL CAPS.

 Next, you'll need to add Crossbeam as a Consumer using the Account Locator associated with your region.